Guide To Paris' Opera District: the 9th Arrondissement

 Right next door is Printemps.
 Printemps is the word for spring in French.
 It's also the name of another luxury department store.
 Aside from showcasing the best in Paris fashion, it has a delightful rooftop café with views, Deli-Cieux.
 Compared to other popular Paris viewpoints, it's still a relative secret.

 Like Galeries Lafayette, Printemps has a beautiful dome.
 Printemps' dome is made of stained glass.
 If you're hungry, sit down at the Brasserie Primtemps and gaze at the stunning dome.
-In 1975, Printemps facade and dome were registered as historical monuments.
+In 1975, Printemps facade and dome were registered as historic monuments.

 Address: 40 Boulevard Hausmann